 Central England Co-operative Chief Executive Martyn Cheatle said:

-More and more people are now being diagnosed with Dementia on a daily basis, with around 850,000 people now living with the condition in the UK.
+More and more people are now being diagnosed with Dementia on a daily basis, with over 900,000 people now living with the condition in the UK.
 We are committed to making a real difference to families living with the effects of dementia by taking part in a wide range of fund-raising activities and offering customers and members the chance to support Dementia UK when they visit food stores, funeral homes and travel shops.
 I am proud to launch this charity partnership on behalf of everyone involved with Central England Co-operative and all of us are excited about working together to raise vital funds for this great charity.

 Dementia UK and Aon have a two year employee fundraising partnership for 2016 and 2017.
 Dementia UK is one of three chosen charities.

 Aon plc is the leading global provider of risk management, insurance and reinsurance brokerage, and human resources solutions and outsourcing services.
 Aon has been named repeatedly as the world’s best broker, best insurance intermediary, reinsurance intermediary, captives manager and best employee benefits consulting firm by multiple industry sources.

 Sally Coode Bate – Community Affairs Manager at Aon said:

 We’re delighted that so many colleagues took the time to choose the three charities they wanted to support for the next two years as part of the Aon UK Charitable Foundation.
 We’re so looking forward to not only fundraising for these three fantastic charities, but also working closely with them as our charity partners.